A Local Slice of Western Life in Logan and Cache Valley

 Go back in time at the 160-acre American West Heritage Center in Wellsville, Utah.
 You’ll find interpreters in period clothing to help you learn about life in the Mountain Man Camp, mock-pioneer settlements and a working farm straight from 1917.

 Throw tomahawks or learn to set traps and identify furs with volunteers dressed as mountain men; make rag dolls or compete in a two-man log-sawing contest; learn to spin wool, weave rugs, milk a cow or just enjoy a wagon ride.
 The Welcome Center features a number of exhibits on local history, plus visitors can wander out to the center’s bison enclosure for an up-close look at the animals.

-Then, stroll the newly renovated center of downtown Logan, Utah, at Main and Center streets.
+Then, stroll the newly renovated center of historic downtown Logan, Utah, at Main and Center streets.

-Cache Valley is well known for its locally made products.
-All of Pepperidge Farm’s iconic Goldfish crackers for the Western United States are made here as well as the swiss cheese that adorns Wendy’s and Arby’s sandwiches nationwide from Gossner Foods.
+The area is well known for its locally made products.
+All of Pepperidge Farm’s iconic Goldfish crackers for the western United States are made here as well as the swiss cheese that adorns Wendy’s and Arby’s sandwiches nationwide from Gossner Foods.
 Stop by the shop to pick up fresh cheese curds.
 For more local goods, go on the self-guided Foodie Trek and Signature Products Tour to sample all of the region’s favorite products including honey, ice cream, coffee and more.
 The guide can be found at www.explorelogan.com.

 If you’re still looking for a taste of Cache Valley head to where the locals hang out, Angie’s, a diner on Main Street, serves up all-day breakfast and renowned pies and cheesecakes.
 What locals really crave though, are the scones.

 Five minutes from downtown, you’ll find yourself deep in a national forest.
 Head up Logan Canyon for a breathtaking scenic drive, ending 43 miles later at picturesque Bear Lake.
-Stop along the way at one of the 26 trailheads such as the Wind Caves, which will bring you on a steep-but-worthy 4-mile, round-trip journey to an interesting cavern with views across the canyon to the China Wall, a limestone cliff.
+Stop along the way at one of the 26 trailheads such as the Wind Caves, which will bring you on a steep-but-worthy 4-mile, roundtrip journey to an interesting cavern with views across the canyon to the mile-long, limestone China Wall.